-Here are the OnePlus Buds Pro 2 earbuds in all their glory
+Here are the OnePlus Buds Pro 2 wireless earbuds in all their glory

-(Pocket-lint) - As well as the OnePlus 11, the Chinese manufacturer plans to unveil a new pair of wireless earbuds soon - likely during its 7 February event in India.
+As well as the OnePlus 11, the Chinese manufacturer plans to unveil a new pair of wireless earbuds soon - likely during its 7 February event in India.

 However, you won't have that long to wait to see them - a couple of, what looks like, OnePlus press and marketing images have already appeared online.